top of page

 Throughout the Bible, God is a loving and dependable presence.
 Psalm 18:2 declares, "The LORD is my rock, my fortress and my deliverer; my God is my rock, in whom I take refuge, my shield and the horn of my salvation, my stronghold."
 Just as a securely attached individual feels safe and supported by their caregiver, believers find security in God's unwavering love and protection.
 The scriptures emphasize God's steadfast and unfailing love for humanity.
 Paul's assurance to us in Romans illustrates this: "For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord" (Rom.
 8:38-39).
 This affirmation of God's steadfast love mirrors the sense of safety and acceptance experienced in secure attachment relationships.

 Christian fellowship and community play a vital role in believers' lives.
-Luke described the early Christians who devoted themselves to teaching, fellowship, sharing meals, and prayer (see Acts 2:42-47).
+Luke described the early Christians who devoted themselves to teaching, fellowship, sharing meals, and prayer (Acts 2:42-47).
 This sense of belonging and support within the Christian community reflects the importance of social connections in fostering secure attachment.
 The Bible is replete with stories of God's healing and redemption.
 Jesus' ministry, in particular, is marked by acts of healing and restoration, both physical and emotional.
-The prophet Isaiah spoke of God's mission to "bind up the brokenhearted" and "comfort all who mourn" (see Isa.
+The prophet Isaiah spoke of God's mission to "bind up the brokenhearted" and "comfort all who mourn" (Isa.
 61:1-3).
 Through Christ, believers find hope for healing from past wounds and experiences that may affect their attachment styles.
-Christian teachings exhort believers to love one another as Christ loved them (see John 13:34-35).
+Christian teachings encourage believers to love one another as Christ loved them (John 13:34-35).
 This includes demonstrating empathy, compassion, and forgiveness—the building blocks of secure attachment relationships.
 By imitating Christ's love in their interactions with others, believers can cultivate secure attachments characterized by trust, reciprocity, and emotional intimacy.

 James Collazo